Listen to a broadcast about preparing for marriage with Dr. Greg and Erin Smalley.

 We spent almost a year preparing for this special day.
 Taylor and I shopped for a wedding dress, invitations, a venue, flowers and every other detail we thought would make the day exquisite.
 However, beyond the wedding-day details, she and Caleb had another assignment.
 They needed to prepare for something much more important than just the day.
 They were tasked with preparing for their marriage — their lifetime together.
 This assignment included meeting with an older couple throughout their entire engagement; post-wedding they would work their way through Ready to Wed.

 Throughout our years of writing and teaching together, Greg and I have always shared the philosophy that before couples plan their wedding, they should plan their marriage.
 Although the wedding day is special, the entire event is over in a few short hours.
 Then the marriage covenant that was made will be lived out as a result of that special day.
-It's far too easy to get so engulfed in wedding details that you lose site of the lifetime you will be spending together.
+It's far too easy to get so engulfed in wedding details that you lose sight of the lifetime you will be spending together.

 So, how can you plan for your special day and your marriage?
 What can you do to stay connected to each other and continue to grow in your relationship amid the stress of wedding planning?
 Here are a few tips:

 Have a clear understanding of God's purpose in marriage.
 Understanding God's purpose is essential prior to getting married.
 Couples often believe that God's purpose for marriage can be summed up in one of the following statements:

 - Marriage is intended to make us happy!

 - God's plan is for us to marry our soul mate.

 - God wants us to have a best friend.